-All students identified as SENS are monitored on a regular basis and specific meetings are held throughout the school year.
+All students identified as SEN are monitored on a regular basis and specific meetings are held throughout the school year.

-At the end of August, prior to the beginning of the school year, the School's SEN referent, with the support of the school's SEN specialist, holds a SEN meeting for each program (PYP, MYP and DP) where the known SEN cases are illustrated.
+Prior to the beginning of the school year, the SEN Coordinator, holds a SEN meeting for each program (PYP, MYP and DP) where the known SEN cases are illustrated.

 The aim of the meeting is to inform new teachers and provide the teaching staff with basic strategies to implement in the classroom.
-During the meeting the program coordinator will also inform teachers of any access arrangements that should be implemented (additional time etc).
+During the meeting the SEN Coordinator will also inform teachers of any access arrangements that should be implemented (additional time etc).
 SEN focused meetings will be held at least once a term to update the school specialist and support teachers.